projectcipher/cipher/guides/thugify/README.md

-To review, so far our code is `document.getElementById('go').onclick = function() {}` which simply says: Find the element 'go' and listen for a click on this element. ?If there is a registered click, run this function.
+To review, so far our code is `document.getElementById('go').onclick = function() {}` which simply says: Find the element 'go' and listen for a click on this element.
+If there is a registered click, run this function.

 If you've followed along this far, awesome!
 You're doing great, we're almost done.
 If you're stuck, turn to a peer!
 We a team and we the best